ASTM E1105 Field determination of water penetration – windows, doors, curtain walls

 Note: Unless otherwise indicated, Water Intrusion Specialists Testing Agency Testing follows the steps in the ASTM E1105 Field determination of water penetration – windows, doors, curtain walls

 Standard or the steps in the most recent revision of the Standard.
-We will discuss any deviations from those steps with you in advance and include an explanation for any deviation in the final report.
+We’ll discuss any deviations from those steps with you in advance.
+Plus, we’ll include an explanation for any deviation in the final report.